mathworks/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![run_matlab_tests](https://github.com/user-attachments/assets/b6b7b811-d998-4fb9-bbf8-5de624bb5bd6)

-5. In the **Post-build Actions** section, add a post-build action to publish the test results in JUnit-style XML format.
-For each artifact, provide the path to the report.
+5. In the **Post-build Actions** section, add the **Publish JUnit test result report** post-build action to publish the test results in JUnit-style XML format.
+Specify the path to the test report in the **Test report XMLs** box.

 ![post_build_junit](https://github.com/user-attachments/assets/82b4c99a-59c3-41e4-946d-555fb9315f35)

-6. In the **Post-build Actions** section, add another post-build action to publish code coverage results in Cobertura XML format.
-For each artifact, provide the path to the report.
+6. In the **Post-build Actions** section, add the **Record code coverage results** post-build action to publish the code coverage results in Cobertura XML format.
+Select `Cobertura Coverage Reports` from the **Coverage Parser** list and specify the path to the coverage report in the **Report File Pattern** box.

 ![post_build_cobertura](https://github.com/user-attachments/assets/5af14bb9-f12e-4942-a3ad-957eec4a057b)